How to Apply for a Survivors Pension

 Can I get this benefit as the child of a deceased wartime Veteran?

 You may be able to get this benefit if you’re unmarried and you meet at least one of the requirements listed below.

 - You’re under age 18, or

 - You’re under age 23 and attending a VA-approved school, or

 - You’re unable to care for yourself due to a disability that happened before age 18

-You can apply in 1 of 3 ways:
+You can apply in any of these ways:

 Fill out an Application for DIC, Death Pension, and/or Accrued Benefits (VA Form 21-534EZ).